newrelic/sidecar/README.md

    anything that needs to know what the ongoing service status is.

 Sidecar can also be configured to post the internal state to HTTP endpoints on any change event.
-This is configured with listeners in the TOML file and is described in the `sidecar.example.toml`.
+See the "Sidecar Events and Listeners" section.

 Contributing
 ------------